St-Meyer/St-Meyer/README.md

 - 👋 Hi, I’m Steffen Meyer
 - 👀 I’m interested in Coding, Music, Gaming
-- 🌱 I’m on an vocational retraining to be a programmer
+- 🌱 I’m looking for an Junior Level Software Developer Position

 <!---
-MrAtomfried/MrAtomfried is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+St-Meyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->